laurenth-personal/Cinelights/README.md

 # Cinelights
-Light entity and timeline track dedicated to cinematic lighting with HD Render Pipeline.
+Example project using LightingTools.Core and LightingTools.CineLights for cinematic lighting with HD Render Pipeline in Unity 2018.3.0b08+ versions.

 UPDATE :
 Scripts are now outside of Assets, they are packages.